TomasEkeli/shipos-tech.github.io/index.md

 				leaner, agile and responsive to real-time events.
 This has made it possible to create complex software solutions in record time.
-Wilhelmsen's Smart Rope solution and their Digiboiler software was created in just a few weeks weeks.</p>
+Wilhelmsen's Smart Rope solution and their Digiboiler software was created in just a few weeks.</p>
 				<p>It is far easier to manage EDA software.
 Smaller pieces
 				makes for easier debugging and faster development cycles.
 				Pieces are more loosly coupled.
 Updates are easier and